Troubleshooting

 What You See

-A table edit or CSV import complains about a Helix name.
+A table edit or CSV import complains about a device name.

 Likely Cause

-The preset or snapshot name contains a character the Helix file workflow does not allow, or the name is too long.
+The preset or snapshot name contains a character the selected device workflow does not allow, or the name is too long.

 What To Try